 Cessation of employment tax incentive

-An employer will not be eligible to deduct any incentive amount from employees' tax after 1 January 2017.
+An employer may not reduce employees' tax payable with an incentive amount after 1 January 2017.
 In effect, any incentive amount that has not been deducted as at 31 December 2016 will be forfeited.

 Amendment of laws